-After Qure Workload Analyzer's sister product, Qure Workload Optimizer, had been on the market for a while, some of its customers came to us asking for a way to compare workloads running in production.
+After Qure Workload Profiler's sister product, Qure Workload Optimizer, had been on the market for a while, some of its customers came to us asking for a way to compare workloads running in production.
 Here's how that came about: Qure Workload Optimizer, as you may (or may not) know, works in a strictly non-production setting, acting on an offline copy of the production database.
 It generates and automatically applies various changes that promise to optimize your database's performance, and then empirically measures how much of that promise has been realized.
 It does this by replaying the copy of the workload before and after the code changes.
 This actual measurement is extremely accurate when seen in the apples-to-apples comparison performed on the offline copy of your production database, and is a great predictor of what later happens on the real production database.

 However, as good as that is, the results are still a prediction.

 Once applied to production, these recommended changes can yield somewhat different results, due mainly to potential differences in hardware resources, caching, locking, and execution patterns.
 So our customers, quite naturally, asked us "How can we tell what the actual impact on the production workload is, after we apply the recommended changes to our production environment"?
-That reasonable question was the seed idea for a production workload comparison tool, and DBSophic began to work on what later became a major feature of Qure Workload Analyzer (QWA).
+That reasonable question was the seed idea for a production workload comparison tool, and DBSophic began to work on what later became a major feature of Qure Workload Profiler (QWA).

 Although on first sight comparing two workloads might seem like a trivial task, we soon realized that there were a few interesting 'hidden' challenges.
 Perhaps the most intriguing challenge was how to deal with uncontrolled workloads.